 9. You didn’t practice ahead of time.

-Candidates who arrive for an interview unprepared stand out as…unprepared.
-There are lots of freely available resources online to help you prepare for an interview, so there’s really no excuse; reading through and preparing answers for the most common interview questions for the roles you’re applying for and rehearsing prior to your interview will make a world of difference.
+Candidates who arrive for an interview unprepared stand out as… well, unprepared.
+There are lots of resources that are freely available online to help you prepare for an interview, so there’s really no excuse; reading through and preparing answers for the most common interview questions for the roles you’re applying for and rehearsing prior to your interview will make a world of difference.

 10. You don’t know enough about the company or industry.

 Even if you have little knowledge of the company and have never worked in the industry, you can impress an interview team by doing a solid amount of industry and company research in advance.
-Take time to learn as much as you can about the organization – especially it’s mission, vision, culture, and accomplishments – and the industry.
+Take time to learn as much as you can about the organization – especially it’s mission, vision, culture, and accomplishments – and the industry, of course.

-While actively addressing these 10 reasons for not getting a job doesn’t automatically guarantee that you’ll land the job of your dreams tomorrow, you’ll be way better off than if these things were hindering your job search.
+Whilst actively addressing these 10 reasons for not getting a job doesn’t automatically guarantee that you’ll land the job of your dreams tomorrow, you’ll be way better off addressing them before they start hindering your job search.

 Linda Le Phan is the Senior Content Marketing Manager at kununu US, a place where job seekers can get an authentic view of life at a company and where employers have a trusted platform to better engage talent.
 When she’s not creating content about the modern workplace, company culture, and life & work hacks, she is probably going out to get an iced coffee (even in the Boston winter), raiding the snack drawer, or jamming to kununu’s Spotify playlist.